internezzo/uriupdate/README.md

 # Internezzo.UriUpdate

-Adds a syncronize buttton to the uriPathSegment inspector editor.
+Adds a syncronize button to the uriPathSegment inspector editor.

 ## Usage